-What is the Evidence-Based Treatment Option for Depression?
+What is the treatment options for depression?

 There are effective psychological and pharmacological treatments for moderate and severe depression.
 At Positive Wellbeing Psychology, our psychologist has a special interest in the treatment of depression.
 Our practice provides psychological treatments such as behavioural activation, cognitive behavioural therapy (CBT) and interpersonal psychotherapy (IPT).

-How Positive Wellbeing Psychology Can Help?
+How Positive Wellbeing Psychology can help?

-When beneficial our psychologists will write a letter to your referring GP to request a medication review for combination of psychotherapy and antidepressant medication such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants (TCAs).
+When beneficial our psychologists will write a letter to your referring GP to request a medication review for a combination of psychotherapy and antidepressant medication such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants (TCAs).
 Make an online enquiry today for depression treatment with one of our highly skilled Melbourne psychologists.